10 Best Brachialis Exercises To Build Bigger and Stronger Arms

 The pull-up and chin-up are great exercises that work the brachialis.
 The pull-up is the obvious choice if you want to train your brachialis.

-Chin up and pull-up are usually done slowly because you are lifting a lot of weight, especially at the bottom of the movement, which will make the brachialis work harder.
+Chin-ups and pull-ups are usually done slowly because they involve lifting a lot of weight, especially at the bottom of the movement, which makes the brachialis work harder.

 How do you hit a brachialis with dumbbells?

-There are many dumbbell exercises that work the brachialis, such as the Hammer Curl, Zottman Curl, and Dumbbell Reverse Grip Concentration Curl.
+Many dumbbell exercises work the brachialis, such as the Hammer Curl, Zottman Curl, and Dumbbell Reverse Grip Concentration Curl.
 When done correctly, it can effectively target your arms and forearms.

 Do reverse curls work in brachialis?

-Reverse curls are one of the best exercises to train the brachialis.
+Reverse curls are one of the best exercises for training the brachialis.
 Reverse curls are more effective than traditional curls because they use a pronated or overhand grip, which is better than a regular curl, which uses a supinated grip.
-With your palms facing downward, you are able to place more emphasis on the brachialis.
+With your palms facing downward, you can place more emphasis on the brachialis.

 References